10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 [COBOL_File]-uses->[RepeatingAttribute].

-In order to fetch data for an ODO OCCURS
+In order to fetch data for an ODO OCCURS element, the attribute offsets and sizes

 cannot all be computed during parsing.